Natural Fermentation: Salt vs. Whey vs. Starter Cultures

 Salt and starter cultures such as whey, kefir grains, and freeze-dried cultures can promote the fermenting process by inhibiting the growth of undesirable microorganisms, favoring the growth of desired Lactobacilli, and in some cases even adding desirable bacteria to the culturing process.
 Which combination you chose is dependent on your particular project and any dietary limitations you may have.

 The skins of fruits and vegetables will generally come complete with natural bacteria accumulated during the farming and transportation process.
-This bacteria, if allowed to grow, will ferment your fruits or vegetables.
-Unfortunately, not all bacteria is created equal and some of the present bacteria as well as bacteria in the surrounding air may not lead to a tasty finished product.
+These bacteria, if allowed to grow, will ferment your fruits or vegetables.
+Unfortunately, not all bacteria are created equal and some of the present bacteria as well as bacteria in the surrounding air may not lead to a tasty finished product.
 Assisting ingredients such as salt can inhibit the growth of undesirable microorganisms while favoring the growth of desired strains of bacteria.
 The natural culturing process can be further encouraged and sped up by adding beneficial bacteria through the use of whey, a starter culture, kefir grains, etc. While we do strongly encourage the use of assisting ingredients, particularly salt, to improve outcomes and avoid the growth of undesirable bacteria, the use of salt, whey, or freeze-dried cultures is not strictly necessary.

 Using some form of bacterial starter can speed up the fermentation process.
 Below are various starters that you might like to try.
 Many people find that the type of starter they use affects the flavor so try various types to see which ones your taste buds prefer.